cnclabs/codes.fin.highlight/README.md

 # A Compare-and-contrast Multistage Pipeline for Uncovering Financial Signals in Financial Reports

-> This repo is the temporary anonymous repositary for double-blind reviews.
+This repo is the temporary anonymous repositary for double-blind reviews.

+We releasd our FINAL (FINancial-ALpha) dataset, including the pseudo-labeled training data and the humna-annotated labels.

+---

 ## FINAL_v1.0 Dataset
 The data used in this paper includes one (pseudo) labeled training dataset and two set of evaluation data.